©2007, Bob Ostrander

 yard - A novelty glass drinking vessel approximately 36 inches high.
 These have a large round base and a tapered neck that flares at the top.
 Supposedly developed as a glass to hand to the driver of a moving coach, now it's used to get a laugh on the drinker who must be very, very careful not to soak himself as the bubble at the bottom "breaks" and shoots down a glug of beer at his face.
 Often holding about 2.5 pints of beer.
 There are half-yard and foot glasses available also.
 Related to a boot-shaped glass that accomplishes the same noble ends.

-yeast - Single-celled fungi that eats sugar and produces alcohol and carbon dioxide.
+yeast - Our friend, a single-celled fungi that eats sugar and produces alcohol and carbon dioxide.
 Thousands of strains of yeast have been developed over the years and each gives a distinct flavor profile to the finished product.
 Each, also has other characteristics such as flocculation, attenuation, etc.

 yeast nutrient - Yeast food used to grow cells for pitching.
 This includes dead yeast hulls, vitamins, and di-ammonium phosphate (NH4)2HPO4) which is also a pretty good plant food.

 yeast starter - A slurry of yeast grown to pitch in wort.